The exhaustive list of makerspaces around the worldMay 3, 2018 1:00:00 AM

 2.FizzPOP(The Birmingham Makerspace)

 FizzPOP : The Birmingham Makerspace is based in Digbeth, at 90 Floodgate Street.
 As a member-run, member-funded and member-led workshop & studio fizzPOP is where the Birmingham maker community shares knowledge, tools and creativity.
-Our makerspace is run on a non-profit basis to serve the creative interests of members and non-members alike.
-Whether you’re interested in crafting, electronics, woodwork, metalwork, knitting, sewing, programming, prototyping, gadget modification, robotics, or nearly anything else, we have the kind of tools you don’t generally have room for at home.
+The place is run on a non-profit basis to serve the creative interests of members and non-members alike.
+Whether you’re interested in crafting, electronics, woodwork, metalwork, knitting, sewing, programming, prototyping, gadget modification, robotics, or nearly anything else, FizzPOP have the kind of tools you don’t generally have room for at home.

 3.So Make It